 The cycleway will be designated as a 'shared path' which will allow pedestrians as well as bike riders, mobility scooters and wheeled scooters to use it.

-If you have additional questions please contact us on 03 311 8900.
-Read the Urban Cycleways Projects information notice May 2016 (pdf, 359.6 KB) for information about progress made in implementing the Rangiora to Kaiapoi and Rangiora to Woodend cycleway projects.We will continue to provide information as construction progresses.
+If you have additional questions please contact us on 0800 965 468.
+Read the latest update for information about progress made in implementing the Rangiora to Kaiapoi and Rangiora to Woodend cycleway projects.We will continue to provide information as construction progresses.

 Some of our popular cycling tracks are listed below.
 The Visit Waimakariri website has an extensive listing of walking and cycling tracks.
 Contact the Kaiapoi i-SITE Visitor Centre for a copy of the Waimakariri Walking and Cycling Guide, featuring over 50 tracks which are suitable for all levels of fitness.